Healthcare heroes need protections, too

 - As part of NUHW’s campaign for more testing, Sal Rosselli penned a Sacramento Bee op-ed, calling on state leaders to mandate regular COVID-19 testing for all healthcare workers at hospitals, correctional facilities, and home health agencies, as well as for all newly-admitted patients.

 - NUHW has surveyed its members to determine top COVID-related priorities, and members have begun negotiating with employers with the goal of winning their key safety and economic protections during the pandemic.

 - NUHW has released the Patient-Centered Mental Health Response for the COVID-19 Pandemic, defining six recommendations for addressing issues that keep people from getting the mental healthcare they need during the pandemic.

 - NUHW has produced a COVID-19 Healthcare Workers Bill of Rights and accompanying comprehensive policy document (English, Spanish) to identify and advocate for policies that will keep healthcare workers safe now and during future pandemics.
-The COVID-19 pandemic will end at some point, but the work of building a sustainable, high-functioning healthcare system that prioritizes patient care and protects the health and well-being of caregivers is just getting underway.

 - We’re working with experts to establish best practices for keeping NUHW members safe on the job and to create model policies for providing additional paid time to care for our families.
 And, we’re pushing all employers to adopt them.
-UCSF Benioff Children’s Hospital has agreed to provide 128 hours of additional paid administrative time for workers.

 - We’re marshalling NUHW’s resources to respond to this crisis.
 Our staff are fully focused on protecting the safety and well-being of NUHW members during the COVID-19 pandemic.